by Texas Homesteader ~

 Aaaaahhhh, honeysuckle.
 That sweet memory of childhood when you’d seek out those fragrant honeysuckle blooms, remove the tip and suck on the hollow flower to get that drop of sweet nectar!

-We don’t have much honeysuckle here but whenever possible I capture those sweet blossoms and make Honeysuckle Jelly out of them.
+I harvest those sweet blossoms and make Honeysuckle Jelly out of them.

 Dewberries Harvested In May

-Dewberries are very similar to blackberries.
-In fact many people call them blackberries.
-Dewberries grow wild here.
+Dewberries are very similar to blackberries and they grow wild here.

 Those sweet berries grow on a ground-trailing vine covered with tiny slender thorns.
 They’re considered a nuisance plant for cattlemen’s pastures.